 The protests began following a 4% hike in fares for Santiago’s metro service, with university students and high-school students calling on passengers to jump over the metro turnstiles to avoid paying the higher fees.

 Since then, the protests have developed to encompass a movement to force the right-wing government, led by sitting president Sebastián Piñera, to improve living conditions.
 The context of the demonstrations is a society where rising living costs and low wages have resulted in high levels of inequality.

-Over the past 22 days, these demonstrations have escalated to violent protest, with metro stations and other buildings set alight.
+Since October, these demonstrations have escalated to violent protest, with metro stations and other buildings set alight.
 After President Piñera announced a State of Emergency, the military was deployed and over 20,000 soldiers are now on the streets of the capital and in other parts of the country.

 On Friday 25th of October, an estimated 1.2 million people marched through Santiago in protest, a number that represents more than 5% of the country’s population.
 This was the largest demonstration of its kind since the country returned to democracy following the Pinochet dictatorship of the 70s and 80s.

 Water cannons and tear gas have been used to disperse protesters and the current death toll stands at at least 20, with hundreds believed to have partially lost sight due to being shot by rubber bullets.
 Accusations of the use of extreme force and torture by the military and police are being investigated by the Instituto Nacional de Derechos Humanos (National Institute of Human Rights), while the UN is also sending a team to investigate these claims.

 On Monday 28th of October, Piñera fired and replaced eight members of his cabinet in an attempt at quelling the protests.
 However, many protesters are instead calling for his resignation.